mingchyuan/blog/docs/程式語言/C/README.md

 ## 參考書籍

-- Brian W. Kernighan, Dennis M. Ritchie.
+- 《The C Programming Language, 2nd Edition》by Brian W. Kernighan, Dennis M. Ritchie.
 (1988).
-The C Programming Language, 2nd Edition.

 > Preface: This Second Edition of The C Programming Language describes C as defined by the ANSI standard.